mathewchamberlain/SignacX/README.md

 ### Learning from single cell data

 In Figure 4 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we demonstrated that Signac reliably mapped cell type labels from one single cell data set to another (CD56<sup>bright</sup> NK cells).
 [Here, we provide a vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-SPRING_Learning.html) for reproducing this analysis, which can be used to map cell populations (or clusters of cells) from one data set to another.

+Note:
-Note: the data used here were processed with SPRING prior to classification with Signac; those notebooks are available [here](https://github.com/mathewchamberlain/SPRING_dev/).
+* The data used here were processed with SPRING prior to classification with Signac; those notebooks are available [here](https://github.com/mathewchamberlain/SPRING_dev/).

 <!-- BENCHMARKING -->
 ## Benchmarking

 ### CITE-seq PBMCs

-In Figure 3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with CITE-seq PBMCs.
-Here, we reproduce that analysis with SPRING ([in this vignette](https://github.com/mathewchamberlain/SPRING_dev/)) and with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)).
+In Figure 2-3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with CITE-seq PBMCs.
+Here, we reproduced that analysis with SPRING ([in this vignette](https://github.com/mathewchamberlain/SPRING_dev/); as was performed in the pre-print) and with Seurat ([in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_CITEseq.html)).

 ### Flow-sorted synovial cells

-In Figure 3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with flow cytometry.
-Here, we validate this result, and compared the performance of Signac to SingleR [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html).
+In Figure 3 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we validated Signac with flow cytometry and compared Signac to SingleR.
+We reproduced that analysis using the Seurat workflow [in this vignette](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/signac-Seurat_AMP_RA.html).

 ### PBMC benchmarking

-In Table 1 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we benchmarked Signac against PBMCs sequenced with seven different technologies: CEL-seq, Drop-Seq, inDrop, 10X (v2), 10X (v3), Seq-Well and Smart-Seq2.
-We demonstrate the performance of Signac in this vignette; it is the only prior-knowledge based classifier that performed equally well across all technologies.
+In Table 1 of the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we benchmarked Signac with PBMCs sequenced with seven different technologies: CEL-seq, Drop-Seq, inDrop, 10X (v2), 10X (v3), Seq-Well and Smart-Seq2; this analysis was reproduced [here](https://htmlpreview.github.io/?https://github.com/mathewchamberlain/Signac/master/vignettes/PBMC_bench.html).

 <!-- ROADMAP -->
 ## Roadmap